react-navigation/react-navigation.github.io/versioned_docs/version-7.x/auth-flow.md

 </TabItem>
 </Tabs>

-When we define screens like this, when `isSignedIn` is `true`, React Navigation will only see the `Home`, `Profile` and `Settings` screens, and when it's `false`, React Navigation will see the `SignIn` and `SignUp` screens.
+When `useIsSignedIn` returns `true`, React Navigation will only see the `Home`, `Profile` and `Settings` screens, and when it returns `false`, React Navigation will see the `SignIn` and `SignUp` screens.
 This makes it impossible to navigate to the `Home`, `Profile` and `Settings` screens when the user is not signed in, and to `SignIn` and `SignUp` screens when the user is signed in.

 This pattern has been in use by other routing libraries such as React Router for a long time, and is commonly known as "Protected routes".
 Here, our screens which need the user to be signed in are "protected" and cannot be navigated to by other means if the user is not signed in.

-The magic happens when the value of the `isSignedIn` variable changes.
-Let's say, initially `isSignedIn` is `false`.
+The magic happens when the value returned by `useIsSignedin` changes.
+Let's say, initially `useIsSignedIn` returns `false`.
 This means, either `SignIn` or `SignUp` screens are shown.
-After the user signs in, the value of `isSignedIn` will change to `true`.
+After the user signs in, the return value of `useIsSignedIn` will change to `true`.
 React Navigation will see that the `SignIn` and `SignUp` screens are no longer defined and so it will remove them.
-Then it'll show the `Home` screen automatically because that's the first screen defined when `isSignedIn` is `true`.
+Then it'll show the `Home` screen automatically because that's the first screen defined when `useIsSignedIn` returns `true`.

 The example shows stack navigator, but you can use the same approach with any navigator.